One in 14 young people in England and Wales identify as LGB+, census shows

 The latest data shows that 6.9% of 16 to 24-year-olds identify as LGB+, the highest proportion of any age group and more than twice the figure for the total population (3.2%).

-But while in most age groups a greater percentage of people identify as gay or lesbian than bisexual, the opposite is true for 16-24 year-olds, with 4.0% identifying as bisexual compared with 2.1% as gay or lesbian.
+But while in most age groups a greater percentage of people identify as gay or lesbian than bisexual, the opposite is true for 16 to 24-year-olds, with 4.0% identifying as bisexual compared with 2.1% as gay or lesbian.

 The census suggests there is a slightly higher proportion of LGB+ males in England (3.0%) than Wales (2.7%), while for females the figure is similar (3.3%).